About Life Teen and Edge

 LifeTeen is Sunday evenings during the school year from 4:15-6:15, with a time commitment from 3:30-6:25.

-Confirmation meets during the summer at a TBA time.
+Confirmation meets during the summer on Monday evenings and Wednesday mornings.

 Please contact Elizabeth Fritsch at firstname.lastname@example.org for further information.